serverpod/relic/doc/site/docs/02-core-concepts/07-middleware.md

 This means that when you use `router.use('/', middleware)`, the middleware applies to all matched routes at or below `/`.
 However, it won't run for requests that don't match any route in your router.
 If you need middleware to run for all requests (including 404s), you need to use a pipeline to make it truly global, or if it only needs to run on fallback, compose the fallback handler directly.
 :::

-**Route-Specific Middleware:** applies only to routes under a specific path:
+**Route-specific middleware:** applies only to routes under a specific path:

 ```dart
 final app = RelicApp()